Migrate to Event Protocol

 EP doesn’t support custom events or customData within events (for example, Search event customData).
 EP limits support for custom context.

-Rather than supporting these, EP rather consolidates the common use cases into more streamlined and efficient event schemas.
+Rather than supporting these, EP consolidates the common use cases into more streamlined and efficient event schemas.
 This yields cleaner data, which in turn yield more powerful ML models and usage analytics reports.

 Custom events